 How much does an MBR cost?
 The relative cost of an MBR vs an SBR

-Operational experience at La Center WWTP in Washington, USA indicates that the cost of MBR technology may be lower than that of a conventional biological treatment process, despite the higher energy demand.
+Sue Lawrence, Public Works Department, City of La Center, and Russell Reed, Ovivo write that operational experience at La Center WWTP in Washington, USA indicates the cost of MBR technology may be lower than that of a conventional biological treatment process, despite the higher energy demand.

 La Center is a small city in Clark County, Washington, USA, with a population of 3,100.
 The wastewater treatment works at the town was originally constructed in 1967, based on a conventional activated sludge process.
 It has since been upgraded nine times, including an upgrade to a sequencing batch reactor (SBR) in 2004.

 The plant footprint is around 0.75 acres (Fig. 1), with limited room for expansion on the site.
 It is bordered on all sides, to the north by a commercial area, to the west by a bridge which is the entrance to the City, to the south by a wetlands area and to the east by a public park and amphitheatre.